Home insurance pricing explained

 We can look at things like:

-• Your excess – increasing your excess may help bring your premium down but bear in mind you’ll have to pay this out if you make a claim.
-Lower excess, higher premium or higher excess, lower premium?
-You decide, because you're in control.
+• Your excess – increasing your voluntary excess may help bring the price down but bear in mind you’ll have to pay the higher excess amount first if you make a claim.

-• MultiCover – you could save money on your Home Insurance by also insuring your cars with Admiral under our unique MultiCover policy.
-You get a discount on your car insurance too - see our guide to MultiCover.
+• MultiCover – you could save money on your home insurance by insuring your cars with Admiral under our unique MultiCover policy.
+You get a discount on your car insurance too.

 Your questions answered